jpillora/cloud-gox/README.md

 		* the Git `tag` will be used as the compile version
 		* `params` can contain `constraints` (defaults to `linux,darwin,windows`) and also any number of `target` compile directories (defaults to `["."]`) - there should be one `target` per command-line utility.

-1. After the toolchain compiles (`Installed commands in /app/jp/go/bin`), it's ready to use
+1. After the toolchain compiles, it's ready to use

 ### Notes